vurachaitanya/AWS/AWS_Basic.md

 -	License Manager also tracks the end-user identity and the underlying resource identifier, if available, associated with each check out, along with the check-out time.
 -	License Manager supports a variety of different licensing models including perpetual licenses, floating licenses, subscription licenses, and usage-based licenses.
 -	[AWS Doc Ref](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager.html)
+-	You will need a License Manager SLR to see license entitlements
+-	Without AWS License Manager service linked roles (SLRs) you will not be able to see any of your AWS Marketplace license entitlements below.
+Please go to AWS License Manager Console to onboard with the AWS License Manager SLRs.